CartoDB/carto-vl/docs/guides/08-animate-your-visualizations.md

 We will walk through each part throughout this guide.

 Using the syntax above, let’s create a basic animation where points appear and disappear on a map.
-We will use a `date_time` attribute (a time associated with each feature) as our `input`, set the `duration` to `10` seconds and set both `fade` parameters to `1`.
+We will use a `date_time` attribute (a time associated with each feature) as our `input`, set the `duration` to `10` seconds and set both `fade` parameters to `1` second.

 The result is an animation that cycles through all of the records in the dataset over 10 seconds.
 Each point will take 1 second to become visible (_fade in_) and another second to disappear (_fade out_).
 You can see it in action in the next map.